Here are some of The School of Journalism FAQs. If you still want to know more, email email@example.com or call 0203 026 3781.

 The School of Journalism is the UK’s most practical journalism degree, offering all students £1,000 for a journalism project or paid work placement every summer of their degree.

-The School of Journalism is a unique partnership between the UK’s number one NCTJ journalism school, News Associates, and Plymouth Marjon University.
+The School of Journalism is a unique partnership between the UK’s number one NCTJ journalism school, News Associates, and Marjon University.

 What are the UCAS details for The School of Journalism?